 A few months into my new job in New York City, I learned that some of the co-workers that sat near my cubicle were impacted by a tragedy commemorated each year on this day.

 I remember the fire alarm sounding at our building at 345 Park Avenue.
-I have always been very alert of my surroundings (I attribute this to my military training and growing up in a neighborhood with high crime) and I was one of the first people to hit the stairs.
+I have always been very alert of my surroundings (I attribute this to my military training and growing up in a dangerous neighborhood ) and I was one of the first people to hit the stairs.
 My cubicle was on the 39th floor and we were given the false alarm notice when we were around floor 21.

 Walking back up the stairs, I overheard the some of the conversations and found out that a small group of people who reacted quickly had been affected by the events on that particular day.
 I was probably the only one that had not been near ground zero on that day.
 Some of my co-workers lost their co-workers and almost lost their lives on that horrible day.